vink78/openconnect-pulse-gui/README.md

 # openconnect-pulse-gui

-This script provides a wrapper around [OpenConnect](https://www.infradead.org/openconnect/) which allows a user to log in through a WebKitGTK2 window.
-This allows OpenConnect to be compatible with web-based authentication mechanisms, such as SAML.
+This script provides a wrapper around [OpenConnect](https://www.infradead.org/openconnect/) which allows a user to log on to an Ivanti (formerly Pulse) Secure VPN server using a WebKitGTK browser window.
+It is compatible with Microsoft Entra multi-factor authentication.

 ## Requirements

 The script requires python3.
 The following packages are also required:

  - python-gi or python-gobject
  - webkit2gtk